 - Allow CSLDF to add their contact information to our website

 - Maintain communication with CSLDF about their activities and progress

-CSLDF will provide Campus Reps with materials that will help them understand the legal issues facing scientists and prepare to support scientists; participants will also receive ongoing support from CSLDF.
+We’ll provide Campus Reps with materials to help them understand the legal issues facing scientists and prepare to support scientists; participants will also receive ongoing support from CSLDF.

 If you’d like to become a Campus Rep, please complete our brief application form by Friday, July 7.
 As part of your application, you will be asked to provide short answers to the following questions:

 - Why are you interested in participating in this program?

 - Do you have existing relationships with science departments on your campus?